trevisanj/PFANT/README.md

 ## <a name=S3></a>3 Operation

 **Aims**
-  - Calculate a synthetic spectrum;
+  - calculate a synthetic spectrum;
   - convolve with Gaussian functions of different FWHMs;
   - visualize results.